92ste/92ste-site/README.md

 # 92ste-site
-The website of "den 92ste"
+Drupal client for the website